 Always start troubleshooting with the checklists below if faults occur after startup or during operation.
 The checklists take you directly (via various queries) to the cause of the problem and the appropriate remedial measures.

 Due to its design, the device cannot be repaired.
 However, it is possible to send the device in for examination.
-See the information in the "Return" section.
+See the "Return" section.

-General errors
+General faults